sweetrdf/rdfInterface/README.md

 RDF/JS has only edge-oriented API.
 RDFLib has both.

-I would say we want both.
+Initially I would say we want both.
+But the more I'm using it, the more I'm convinced a library providing a ready to reuse set of `QuadTemplate` classes coupled with the edge-oriented API can easily do the job of the node-oriented API.

 ### QuadIterator vs iterable

 QuadIterator allows strong typing but is more troublesome to implement.

-A workaround would be to provide a utility class providing a QuadIterator over an array and a Generator.
+A workaround would be to provide a utility class providing a QuadIterator over an arrays and Generators.

 ### Can Quad properties be null?